DucAnhNTT/EnglishQuiz/README.md

 ## Challenges and Solutions

-During the development, we faced challenges with [mention challenges] but overcame them by [describe solutions].
+During the development, we faced challenges with pusing the data from database and show it to interface but overcame and then fix various bug on main screen.

 ## Future Enhancements